ply-ct/ply/README.md

 In this test, body content is our main concern.

 ### Expressions
-Something else about this example may be noticed by sharp-eyed observers: our request URL contains placeholders like `${github.organization}`.
+Something else about this example that may be noticed by sharp-eyed observers: our request URL contains placeholders like `${github.organization}`.
 Ply supports JavaScript [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) syntax for substituting dynamic values in both requests and results.
 Values come from JSON files and/or environment variables, as described in the docs under [Values](https://ply-ct.github.io/ply/topics/values).

 Even more powerfully, your multi-request suites can embed expressions that reference runtime values from previous responses.
-For instance, the URL or body of a subsequent request in our github.ply.yml file could have something like this:
+For instance, the URL or body of a subsequent request in our github.ply.yaml file could have something like this:
 ```
 ${@repositoryTopics.response.body.names[0]}
 ```